You’re Not Bad at Mindfulness - Just Misinformed

 What Mindfulness Actually Is (vs. What You've Been Told)

-Mindfulness isn't about stopping thoughts, achieving calm, or feeling better.
-It's about developing a different relationship with whatever is happening in your mind.
+Is mindfulness isn't about stopping thoughts, achieving calm, or feeling better?
+Or is it about developing a different relationship with whatever is happening in your mind.

 Every time your mind wanders and you notice it has wandered, that moment of noticing is the practice.
 The wandering isn't a mistake.
 It's the raw material that builds awareness.